The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

 );
 ```

 Open `userModel.js`.
-The method signatures and comments are already there — you just need to fill in the SQL.
-We've implemented the first two for you:
+The method signatures and comments are already there — you just need to fill in the SQL (refer back to lesson 7 to see how to use `pool.query()` and lesson 2 to review CRUD operations):

 {% code title="server/models/userModel.js" %}
 ```javascript